BabyWalk AI breaks complex navigation into simple steps

 In the second phase, the agent is provided all of the human-drawn trajectories, historical context, and a long navigation instruction involving a number of steps.
 Here, BabyWalk employs curriculum-based reinforcement learning to maximize rewards on the navigation task with increasingly longer instructions.

-In experiments, the researchers trained BabyWalk on Room4Room, a benchmark for visually-grounded natural language navigation in real buildings.
+In experiments, the researchers trained BabyWalk on Room4Room, a benchmark for visually grounded natural language navigation in real buildings.
 Given 233,532 instructions with an average length of 58.4, the agent had to learn roughly 3.6 steps per instruction.

 Judged by success rate, which measures the rate an agent stops within a specified distance near a goal location, BabyWalk achieved an average accuracy of 27.6% across Room4Room and previously unseen data sets.
 That might seem low, but on another metric — coverage weighted by length score, which measures whether ground-truth paths are followed — BabyWalk outperformed all other baselines with 47.9% accuracy.
-Moreover, on success rate weighted normalized dynamic time warping (STDW), a separate metric that considers the similarity of paths by the agent and humans, BabyWalk once again beat baselines with 17.5% accuracy.
+Moreover, on success rate weighted normalized dynamic time warping (SDTW), a separate metric that considers the similarity of paths by the agent and humans, BabyWalk once again beat baselines with 17.5% accuracy.

 In future work, the researchers plan to investigate ways the gap between short and long tasks might be shortened and to tackle more complicated variations between learning settings and the real physical world.
 In the near term, they plan to release BabyWalk’s code and training data sets on GitHub.